 Your commercial property insurance policy would pay to repair and replace everything.
-But how would you run your business in the days, weeks or months until your office is good as new?
-Hopefully, you would have had a business interruption policy in place to help you stay in business while you rebuild your location.
+But how would you run your business in the days, weeks, or months until your office is good as new?
+Hopefully, you would have a business interruption policy in place to help you stay in business while you rebuild your location.
 That raises the question:

 What exactly is business interruption insurance?